RITWIK4959/TerminalCrawler/README.md

 **Contributing**
 - Open an issue or submit a PR if you want help improving features (e.g., more robust URL normalization, robots.txt, or export formats).

----

-If you'd like, I can also:
-- add a short example script to replay `scraped_data.jsonl`, or
-- add more detailed developer documentation for the database schema and log format.